zapier/zapier-platform-cli/README-source.md

 ## Getting Started

+> If you're new to Zapier Platform CLI, we strongly recommend you to walk through the [Tutorial](https://zapier.com/developer/start) for a more thorough introduction.

 ### What is an App?

 A CLI App is an implementation of your app's API.
 You build a Node.js application